-The Agricultural Crop Science program at Imperial Valley College meets a documented labor market demand.
-Employment trends for this field are derived from a variety of sources; however, the one listed be does not address the diversity of roles within the agricultural industries.
-See also the detail in Section B below.
+The Agricultural Science program at Imperial Valley College meets a documented labor market demand.
+Employment trends for this field are derived from a variety of sources and the grid below contains only one example, which is not indicative of agriculture's diversity.
+See details in Section B immediately below.